 Do you watch Netflix on a regular basis?

-Ever binge watch an entire season (or three) of your favorite series?
+Ever binge-watch an entire season (or three) of your favorite series?

 Do you sometimes feel guilty that you’re using up valuable time that could be focused on learning Spanish?

 Well, you needn’t worry any longer!
 Those evenings spent curled up on the sofa watching Netflix can be transformed into extremely effective Spanish study sessions.
+All you need to do is watch Netflix shows and movies with the Spanish subtitles on.

-How Netflix Can Boost Your Spanish
+How Watching Netflix with Subtitles Can Boost Your Spanish

 Improve your Spanish vocabulary